FreeSlave/desktopfile/README.md

     string iconName = df.iconName(); //Freedesktop icon name.

     if (df.hidden()) {
-        //User uninstalled desktop file and it should be shown in menus.
+        //User uninstalled desktop file and it should not be shown in menus.
     }

     string[] onlyShowIn = df.onlyShowIn().array; //If not empty, show this application only in listed desktop environments.